magento/devdocs/src/guides/v2.3/performance-best-practices/deployment-flow.md

 ## Install dependencies

-The `composer.json` and `composer.lock` files tell Composer what Magento dependencies to resolve and which versions to use (respectively).
+The `composer.json` and `composer.lock` files manage Magento dependencies and install the appropriate version for each package.

 To install Magento dependencies: